Remarks on C*-discrete inclusions: Introduction

-Here, all C*-algebra inclusions are assumed unital. \end{thmalpha} This statement is a state-free analogue of the Galois correspondence for discrete subfactors proven by C. Jones and Penneys in \cite[\S7.3]{MR3948170}.
+Here, all C*-algebra inclusions are assumed unital.
+In case $\bbB$ is tracial (see Equation \ref{eqn:TracialObject} for a definition), this injection is in fact a lattice isomorphism. \end{thmalpha} This statement is a state-free analogue of the Galois correspondence for discrete subfactors proven by C. Jones and Penneys in \cite[\S7.3]{MR3948170}.
 Simultaneously, it is a generalization of the Galois correspondence for an inclusion $A\overset{E}{\subset} A\rtimes_r\Gamma$ arising from the outer action of a discrete group $\Gamma$ on a unital \emph{simple} C*-algebra $A$ developed by Cameron and Smith in \cite[Theorem 3.5]{MR4010423}.
 Under these circumstances they showed every intermediate C*-algebra is of the form $D=A\rtimes_{r}\Lambda$ for a subgroup $\Lambda\leq\Gamma$, and so is automatically $A$-discrete and compatible.
 In Section \ref{sec:GalDisc}, we show how to categorify some of their main results and incorporate them into our setting (cf Proposition \ref{prop:FullvsProjective}).

-We do not know yet if the hypotheses of discreteness and compatibility of expectations for $D$ are redundant in the setting of Theorem \ref{thmalpha:Galois} if simplicity of $A$ is assumed.
-However, Mukohara showed in \cite[Corollary 4.12]{2024arXiv240113989M} that for the fixed-points inclusion of an \emph{isometrically shift-absorbing} action of a compact group $G$ on a simple $A$, then every intermediate inclusion has the form $A^H$ for $H\subseteq G$ closed.
+We do not know yet if the hypotheses of discreteness or compatibility of expectations for $D$ are redundant in the setting of Theorem \ref{thmalpha:Galois} if simplicity of $A$ is assumed.
+In fact, Mukohara showed in \cite[Corollary 4.12]{2024arXiv240113989M} that for the fixed-points inclusion of an \emph{isometrically shift-absorbing} action of a compact group $G$ on a simple $A$, then every intermediate inclusion has the form $A^H$ for $H\subseteq G$ closed.

 We now discuss when is a C*-discrete extension of a simple C*-algebra is simple.
 Since irreducible C*-discrete inclusions are crossed products by $\cC$, we sought for conditions in terms of the action $\cC\curvearrowright A.$ It was shown by Kishimoto \cite{MR634163} that if a discrete group $\Gamma$ acts outerly on a unital simple C*-algebra $A$, then the resulting reduced crossed product $A\rtimes_r \Gamma$ is also simple.
 The results of \cite{MR4010423}, recapture Kishimoto's by establishing properties of certain convex neighborhoods of points in $A$ under the action of $\Gamma$.
 They further show these properties are enjoyed by all outer actions of discrete groups, and so we take it as our definition of \emph{freeness} for an action $\cC\curvearrowright A$ (Definition \ref{defn:FreeAction}).
 In this article, we adapt Cameron and Smiths's simplicity result to \emph{free actions of UTCs}: \begin{thmalpha}[Theorem \ref{thm:CrossProdSimple}] If $\cC \to\fgpBim(A)$ is a free action of a UTC on the simple unital C*-algebra $A$, and if $\bbB\in \rCorr(\cC)$ is any connected $\cC$-graded C*-algebra object, then the reduced crossed product $A\rtimes_{r}\bbB$ is simple. \end{thmalpha} The proof is analogous to Cameron and Smith's, where the freeness condition gives a firm control on the Fourier series for elements in the crossed product as in \cite[Proposition 3.3]{MR4010423}, allowing to export the simplicity of $A$ elsewhere.